 - 1. Obtaining an examination by stealing or collusion; - 2.
 Discovering the content of an examination before it is given; - 3.
-Using an unauthorized source of information (notes, textbook, text messaging, internet) during an examination, quiz, or homework assignment;

-- 4. Entering an office or building to obtain unfair advantage; - 5.
+Using an unauthorized source of information (notes, textbook, texting, internet, Quizlet, etc.) during an examination, quiz, or homework assignment; - 4.
+Entering an office or building to obtain unfair advantage; - 5.
 Taking an examination for another; - 6.
-Altering grade records; or - 7.
-Copying another's work during an examination or on a homework assignment.
+Altering grade records;